 Current Practice.
-Dredging of Oyster Creek channel and placement on the upland portion of Site 26B or the open ocean outside of Barnegat Inlet would result in a temporary elevation of turbidity that can affect plankton.
+Dredging of Oyster Creek channel and placement on the upland portion of Site 26B would result in a minor temporary elevation of turbidity due to runoff that can affect plankton.
 Increased turbidity can temporarily inhibit photosynthesis and primary production provided by phytoplankton.
 However due to the dynamic environment in Barnegat Bay and large grain size of the dredged material, elevated turbidity is expected to dissipate quickly once the dredging and placement operations cease.
-Surveys will be completed at the proposed placement area prior to operations to develop a strategic placement plan to avoid impacting algal or SAV beds in the vicinity.
-No significant direct, indirect or cumulative impacts are expected to occur on SAV or macroalgae coverages.
+Surveys would be completed at the proposed placement area prior to operations to develop a strategic placement plan to avoid impacting algal or SAV beds in the vicinity.
+No significant direct, indirect or cumulative impacts would occur on SAV or macroalgae coverages if placement techniques on the island are implemented strategically to avoid sensitive areas.
 BBP (2016) reports that the current condition of seagrasses in Barnegat Bay are "degraded" with no discernable trends.
 Any significant interventions, such as changes in land use or improvements to water quality due to improvement programs may have a positive impact in reducing nutrient loads in the bay.

 Beneficial Use of Dredged Material (Proposed Action).
 As noted previously, there would be a temporary elevation of water turbidity due to dredging the channel and placement at Site 6 or nearshore placement of the dredged material at Sites 10 or 11.
 The elevation of turbidity in the water column is expected to be short-lived as the material is clean sand that settles rapidly.
 An increase in turbidity can temporarily inhibit photosynthesis and primary production provided by phytoplankton.
-The quantity proposed for dredging (25,000 cy) and the placement area are small (approximately 11 acres) and unlikely to pose a significant impact to benthic species populations.
-Surveys will be conducted prior to operations to develop a strategic placement plan to avoid valuable habitats such as nearby shellfish, algal or SAV beds.
-Overall, the project would result in beneficial effects in association with the creation of habitat for macroalgae and SAV by decreasing water depths suitable for their establishment.
-These sites were selected due to their water depths where macroalgal beds and SAV do not currently exist or are sparse.
+The quantity proposed for dredging (25,000 cy) and the placement area are small (approximately 11 acres) and unlikely to pose a significant impact to water quality.
+A survey was conducted prior to the pilot project operations to develop a strategic placement plan at Site 6 to avoid valuable habitats such as nearby algal or SAV beds.
+Overall, the project would result in beneficial effects in association with the eventual development of habitat for macroalgae and SAV by decreasing water depths suitable for their establishment.
+The sites were selected due to their water depths where macroalgal beds and SAV do not currently exist or are sparse.
 Environmental parameters, such as depth and water temperature dictate where SAV can establish.
 Aoki et al. (2020) found that water depth is a critical determinant of seagrass restoration success and found of seeds that germinated below 4.92 feet (MLW) their shoots did not persist.
 Koch (2001) noted the effect of physical parameters such as waves, currents, tides, and turbulence, and geological parameters (e.g. grain size and organic content) on SAV habitat suitability.
-The proposed action at Sites 10 and 11 is designed to allow some operational flexibility to determine where nearshore placement is most needed and to protect any neighboring existing valuable seagrasses and macroalgae beds.
+The proposed action at Site 6, and future sites 10 or 11, is designed to allow some operational flexibility to determine where nearshore placement is most needed and to protect any neighboring existing valuable seagrasses and macroalgae beds.
 The additional benefit of the Section 1122 pilot program is to monitor the site in order to adaptively manage future placement operations.